-Moreover, the rise of dietary preference for alternative protein has further made ample room for food ingredient companies to bring about new offerings facilitating and incentivizing the players in the yogurt market to invest in non-dairy-based yogurt and consequently increase their product portfolio, respectively.
+Moreover, the rise of dietary preference for alternative proteins has further made ample room for food ingredient companies to bring about new offerings facilitating and incentivizing the players in the yogurt market to invest in non-dairy-based yogurt and consequently increasing their product portfolio, respectively.
 The market for plant-based protein in Europe has been steadily gaining steam because of a huge number of consumers who have developed a taste for plant-based alternatives to a few food and beverage products.
-Further, as a response from the end of the value chain, there are certain aspects such as improvement of the nutritional value of the product; intake of amino acids; intake of fibers; low saturated fat content; improvement of the ratio of protein/fat that has further added to the potential for the yogurt makers to venture into plant-based alternatives.
-The plant-based or nondairy alternative has gathered such momentum that the Plant-Based Foods Association (PBFA) based out of San Francisco CA, USA, has released a set of voluntary labeling standards for plant-based "yogurts" – another product category whose labeling terminology has been caught in the crossfire of the ongoing battle over the appropriate labeling for plant-based “meats” and “dairy.”
+Further, as a response from the end of the value chain, there are certain aspects such as improvement of the nutritional value of the product; intake of amino acids; intake of fibres; low saturated fat content; improvement of the ratio of protein/fat that has further added to the potential for the yogurt makers to venture into plant-based alternatives.
+The plant-based or nondairy alternative has gathered such momentum that the Plant-Based Foods Association (PBFA) based out of San Francisco, CA, USA, has released a set of voluntary labelling standards for plant-based "yogurts" – another product category whose labelling terminology has been caught in the crossfire of the ongoing battle over the appropriate labelling for plant-based “meats” and “dairy.”

-Further, in cognizance of this consumer trend that is surging upward, various developments have taken place in the global yogurt sector that is poised to fuel a healthy growth of the market during the forecast period, driven by the human end-user perspective.
-As recent as 2020, Greek yogurt brand Ellenos received an $18 million investment from Equilibra Partners Management.
-Further, the 2018 investment from Monogram Capital Partners was also reportedly $18 million.
-Thus, conclusively the company has brought in at least $36 million to date to expand beyond the current extent of its retail presence.
+Further, in cognizance of this consumer trend that is surging upward, various developments have taken place in the global yogurt sector that is poised to fuel the healthy growth of the market during the forecast period, driven by the human end-user perspective.

-In 2019, Danone launched a line of oat milk yogurts under its So Delicious brand, made available in four flavors Triple Berry, Spiced Pear & Fig, Strawberry Rhubarb, and Sweet Mango.
-Each flavor is reportedly nut-free, soy-free, vegan, gluten-free, and Non-GMO Project Verified.
-The product was launched to contribute to the company's growing dairy alternative portfolio, which among others includes another yogurt brand from Oat Yeah.
-Along the same lines of capitalizing on the recent wave of oat which the consumers of alternative dairy have been so fervently in pursuit of, Chobani too, during the same year announced the plan to launch at-based yogurts, traditional Greek yogurt with the popular cereal grain on the bottom.
-Again, during the same year, Noosa Yoghurt announced its launch of a new high-protein, low-sugar range of yogurt called HiLo which features 14 grams of protein and 12 grams of sugar per 5.3-ounce cup (except for the plain varietal).
-Moreover, the company uses rBST-free milk with premium ingredients such as wild blueberries and wildflower North American honey making the line in six flavors: vanilla bean, blueberry, mixed berry, strawberry, plain, and peach.
-Again in 2019, the first Icelandic-style yogurt in USASiggi’s, which has been owned by Groupe Lactalis since 2018 has come up with plant-based yogurt that is reported made form from a proprietary blend of coconut, macadamia, and pea protein and is laden with a notable nutritional credential.
+In 2019, Danone launched a line of oat milk yogurts under its So Delicious brand, made available in four flavours Triple Berry, Spiced Pear & Fig, Strawberry Rhubarb, and Sweet Mango.
+Each flavour is reportedly nut-free, soy-free, vegan, gluten-free, and Non-GMO Project Verified.
+The product was launched to contribute to the company's growing dairy alternative portfolio, which among others, includes another yogurt brand from Oat Yeah.
+Along the same lines of capitalizing on the recent wave of oats which the consumers of alternative dairy have been so fervently in pursuit of, Chobani too, during the same year announced the plan to launch at-based yogurts, traditional Greek yogurt with the popular cereal grain on the bottom.
+Again, during the same year, Noosa Yoghurt announced its launch of a new high-protein, low-sugar range of yogurt called HiLo, which features 14 grams of protein and 12 grams of sugar per 5.3-ounce cup (except for the plain varietal).
+Moreover, the company uses rBST-free milk with premium ingredients such as wild blueberries and wildflower North American honey, making the line in six flavours: vanilla bean, blueberry, mixed berry, strawberry, plain, and peach.
+Again in 2019, the first Icelandic-style yogurt in USASiggi’s, which has been owned by Groupe Lactalis since 2018, has come up with a plant-based yogurt that is reported made form from a proprietary blend of coconut, macadamia, and pea protein and is laden with a notable nutritional credential.
 Earlier in 2019, Bollywood actress Deepika Padukone had reportedly invested in Drum Foods International Pvt.
-Ltd, the maker of flavored yogurt brand Epigamia, as part of a strategic partnership that will also see her endorse the brand.
+Ltd, the maker of flavoured yogurt brand Epigamia, as part of a strategic partnership that will also see her endorse the brand.
 The investment has been made through KA Enterprises Llp, Padukone’s strategic initiative arm.
-Epigamia, which makes flavored yogurt, Greek yogurt, smoothies, and mishti doi, (a sweetened variant of yogurt that originates from East India) will use the money to scale up its presence across cities.
+Epigamia, which makes flavoured yogurt, Greek yogurt, smoothies, and mishti doi, (a sweetened variant of yogurt that originates from East India), will use the money to scale up its presence across cities.

 |Forecast Unit (Value)||USD Billion|